Cherreads

 Until that night.

 The same fire.
 The same screams.
-The same great tree spreading its branches like a dying guardian over the walled village.
-The same helplessness.
+The same great tree, its branches spread like the arms of a martyr over the walled village.
+And the same suffocating helplessness that left him rooted to the spot.

 And then he saw it.

-He woke to find his parents standing over him.
-His mother wrapped him in her arms, trembling.
+He woke with a gasp to find his parents leaning over him, their faces etched with fear.
+His mother immediately wrapped him in a trembling hug.

 And for the first time, he wasn't sure if that was a good thing.